jrka/pyradexnest/README.md

 And the aforementioned python packages, plus *this* folder, must be in your python path.
+You also need astropy and matplotlib.

  ** Make sure tolerance for PyMultiNest is set such as -2e100 is not utilized in likelihood ** ** Luminosity not yet implemented **